nishtha-agarwal-211/ProductBrowser/README.md

 -- ❌ OFFSET 20 now includes products from page 1! → DUPLICATES
 ```

+At 200K rows, `OFFSET 100000` also forces PostgreSQL to scan and discard 100,000 rows — getting slower as you paginate deeper.

 ### How Keyset Pagination Solves It

-Instead of saying "skip N rows," we say "get everything after this specific product":
+Instead of "skip N rows," we say "get everything after this specific product":

 ```sql
 -- Page 1 (no cursor)